Contents

 Heat Loss in Cold Seasons.

-Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the rate.
-If your roof opening doesn’t fit among the listed below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement choice on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the price.
+If your roof opening doesn’t fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest requirement alternative on this list.

 Size (Width by Height) Cost.